udude17/MCW-ECR/Hands-on lab/Before the HOL - Enterprise-ready cloud.md

 ### Task 1: Validate global admin access to Azure AD tenant

-1. Login to <http://portal.azure.com>, click on **All Services**, and type in **Azure Active Directory**
+1. Login to <http://portal.azure.com>, click on **All Services**, and type in **Azure Active Directory**.

 2. Open the Azure Active Directory tenant.
-Click Users -\> New User
+Click Users -\> New User.

 3. Create a new user called testuser/test1.
 Use the tenant name on the header for the domain name of the email.

     ![Create user Azure portal blade with user name and email domain name highlighted.](images/Setup/image3.png "Create User blade")

-**If you can create the user, you will enough permissions in Azure AD to complete the lab.
-If you cannot, you will need more permissions before proceeding.**
+>**Note:** If you can create the user, you will enough permissions in Azure AD to complete the lab.
+If you cannot, you will need more permissions before proceeding.

 ### Task 2: Setup a development environment

 If you do not have a machine set up with Visual Studio complete this task, and use this VM to complete the remainder of the Lab.

 1. Create a DS2\_V2 Azure Virtual Machine using the Visual Studio Community 2017 image from the Azure Marketplace.

+You should follow all steps provided *before* performing the Hands-on lab.